2. Book Two: Theory#

 When it becomes obvious that slippery mind is the only thing standing between you and further progress, there is a specific remedy that you can apply.
 The trick is to target thoughts directly.
 Here are some effective ways to do this:

-1. Turn toward your thoughts as though addressing another person, and say, “Speak!
+Turn toward your thoughts as though addressing another person, and say, “Speak!
 I am listening.”
 Try it now.
 Notice how thought suddenly has nothing to say!
 The mind becomes silent as a church.
 Do this as many times as you need to until the mind becomes still.

-2. Repeat to yourself silently or aloud, “I wonder what my next thought will be.”
+Repeat to yourself silently or aloud, “I wonder what my next thought will be.”
 [This highly effective practice comes from Eckhart Tolle’s The Power of Now.]
 Watch your mind the way a cat would watch a mousehole, alert to the exact moment the mouse (a thought) peeks its head out of the hole.
 By directly and continuously objectifying thought in this way, thoughts will subside, leaving blissful silence in the mind.

-3. Note (label) your thoughts carefully.
+Note (label) your thoughts carefully.
 Put each thought into a category.
 Planning thought, scheming thought, doubting thought, self-congratulatory thought, imaging thought, evaluation thought, self-loathing thought, reflection thought.
 By objectifying your thoughts directly, you turn them into allies; the thoughts themselves become the object of your meditation rather than a problem.

-4. Count your thoughts.
+Count your thoughts.
 By counting them, you have again made thoughts the object of your meditation.
 Thoughts are only a problem when they are flying under the radar.
 Light them up with attention and they cease to cause trouble.

-5. Do a binary note (a noting practice that has just two choices) of “thinking/not thinking” or “noisy/quiet.”
+Do a binary note (a noting practice that has just two choices) of “thinking/not thinking” or “noisy/quiet.”

 Always think in terms of co-opting your enemies.
 Anything that seems to be a hindrance in your practice should immediately be taken as the object of your meditation.
 In this way, you turn the former hindrance into an ally in your process of awakening.

 2.4.7.3.
-High Equanimity
+High Equanimity#

 Once thoughts have been clearly objectified and are no longer flying under the radar, high equanimity naturally emerges.
 At this stage, sitting is effortless.
 The yogi can sit happily for hours at a time.
 If pain comes, no problem.
 Wandering mind, no problem.
 Objects present themselves to the mind one after another, obediently posing for inspection.
 This is where the yogi really gets a feel for what vipassana is all about, as she effortlessly deconstructs each thought and sensation that appears.
 In high equanimity, the mind is unwilling to reach out to any object.
 It doesn’t move toward pleasant objects or away from unpleasant objects.
-This is what makes if possible to sit for long periods of time; when pleasant is not favored over unpleasant, there is no particular reason to get up.
+This is what makes it possible to sit for long periods of time; when pleasant is not favored over unpleasant, there is no particular reason to get up.

 The mind state of equanimity is inherently appealing.
 On a hierarchy of desirable states, joy is higher than exhilaration, bliss is higher than joy, and equanimity is higher than bliss.
 Viewed through this understanding, it’s easy to see the natural logic in how the Progress of Insight unfolds; notwithstanding the occasional rough patches in the 3rd ñana and the dukkha ñanas, the progression has moved from the quiet exhilaration of the 1st ñana through the joy of the 4th, the bliss of the 5th, and has finally stabilized in the equanimity of the 11th.
 From my point of view as a teacher and coach, it’s interesting to track the hours of formal sitting as a yogi develops through the three phases of equanimity.
 When she gets to high equanimity, the hours will usually spike up.
 A meditator who has been struggling to find time in her busy life for two hours of daily meditation may suddenly find herself sitting three, four, or even five hours a day.
 Who knows where all these extra hours come from?
 People will give up television, reading, time with friends.
 They’ll sleep less and take less time eating than usual or leave aside habitual tasks that don’t really need to be done.
 When I ask why they are sitting so much now, students reply that there isn’t anything else they’d rather do.
 They just feel like meditating.
 This spike in practice hours is phase-specific and usually only lasts a few days or weeks.
 It ends when the yogi reaches stream entry (or the path moment of whichever cycle they happen to be working through at the moment), at which time their practice hours fall back to a more sustainable pace.
 Whenever I see a yogi’s practice hours spike in this way, I feel confident that they are about to complete a path and I tell them so.
 This particular trick of prognostication has proven remarkably accurate and I marvel every time this process unfolds as predicted by a 2,000 year-old map of human development.

 2.4.8.
-Path and Fruition
+Path and Fruition#

 Let’s briefly review what we’ve seen so far: